-6. Reinforcing the role of technology
+9. Reinforcing the role of technology

-- 6.1 All awarding bodies that make use of electronic marking have made a point of ensuring that technology is implemented in a way that meets the needs of examinations and assessments and supports good practice.
-There is a risk that the use of technology can undermine important principles for the sake of, for example, logistical efficiency. - 6.2 The work described here, however, has been developed in conjunction with those in the field of assessment that wish to see the reliability and accuracy of marking improved, primarily to the benefit of the candidates taking examinations.

-- 6.3 Technology has been used to: - bring together the best of traditional quality control mechanisms; - put in place objective and consistent processes that are not dependent upon individual markers for their implementation; - make the implementation of these techniques feasible. - 6.4 Without technology of this kind, the ability to balance marking reliability and content validity would not be possible in high-stakes, high-volume assessment regimes.
+- 9.1 The indications are that all awarding bodies that make use of electronic marking have made a point of ensuring that technology is implemented in a way that meets the needs of examinations and assessments and supports good practice.
+There is a risk that the use of technology can undermine important principles for the sake of, for example, logistical efficiency. - 9.2 The work described here, however, has been developed in conjunction with those in the field of assessment that wish to see the reliability and accuracy of marking improved, primarily to the benefit of the candidates taking examinations. - 9.3 Technology has been used to: - bring together the best of traditional quality control mechanisms; - put in place objective and consistent processes that are not dependent upon individual markers for their implementation; - make the implementation of these techniques feasible. - 9.4 Without technology of this kind, the ability to balance marking reliability and content validity would not be possible in high-stakes, high-volume assessment regimes.
 The visibility and transparency for national assessment providers that this brings is invaluable in continuing to build confidence in the outcomes for candidates.